Nationality of Foreign Officials: Angola, Brazil, Equatorial Guinea, Iraq, Kazakhstan

-SBM Offshore is alleged to have made improper payments of USD 200 million in sales commissions between 2007 and 2011 with tens of millions of dollars allegedly used to pay for services for government officials, including school fees and transportation.
+SBM Offshore is alleged to have made improper payments in sales commissions with tens of millions of dollars allegedly used to pay for services for government officials, including school fees and transportation.

 The SBM Offshore probe in Brazil is referenced as "Operation Black Blood."
 Brazilian prosecutors allege that at least USD 46 million in "undue payments" were made in Switzerland between 1998 and 2012 tied to contracts for floating oil production, storage and offloading ships.
 Renato Duque, former Petrobras executive, allegedly asked SBM sales agents for USD 300 million for the ruling Workers' Party to fund its 2010 election campaign.